ioaviator/CDE_Bootcamp/README.md

 dbt init

 # Select and configure dbt database credentials.
 # This project uses dbt-postgres.
 Make sure to have a running instance of postgresql, on prem or on Azure Cloud.
-We make use of Azure Cloud
+This project makes use of Azure Cloud

 # Running the dbt init command will create a .dbt/profiles.yml file inside your computer user directory